Let’s say one day you eat 4 cookies after your breakfast, lunch, snack and dinners, for a total of 16 extra cookies.

 - Body Image: People with Binge Eating Disorder usually dislike their body at best, and oftentimes outright hate their body.
-Everything in between, from anxiety about their body to disliking the feel of their body, can be included here too.
 In general, they see their body as more of a negative than a positive.
 Weight loss is very frequently an obsessive focus too, one that can manifest these kinds of negative feelings.

 If you have any other questions don’t hesitate to leave a comment below.
 I will reply and by asking a question or leaving a kind remark, you’ll inspire the thousands of monthly readers of this site 🙂